hdima/erlport.org/src/docs/python.rst

 If you read main `Documentation </docs/>`__ page you should know that before any use of ErlPort you need to start a Python `instance
 </docs/#how-erlport-works>`__.
 A Python instance is basically an operating
-system process which represented on Erlang side as an Erlang process.
+system process which represented in Erlang by Erlang process.

 To start an instance of Python one of the variants of ``python:start`` or ``python:start_link`` functions should be used.
 The `python:start/0`_ function